CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 You'll also notice in the below snippet that we use the --armor flag.
 This enables us to create an ascii armored output.
 If we don't use that, then you'll get a "non-readable" format.
 Feel free to try without, so that you can understand the difference between the two!

+**Note: Remember I mentioned that I had some challenges when using PowerShell?
+Well, this is where I encountered them!
+Everything would export successfully, but when trying to import the keys, there was a problem.
+I found this incredibly frustrating, as I couldn't understand what I was doing wrong.
+It turns out (after a lot of digging, and thanks to [this Gist](https://gist.github.com/chrisroos/1205934#gistcomment-2862988)), that the output file will be encoded with BOM when using PowerShell, which causes the import challenges.
+If you're set on using PowerShell, then you could do that and change the encoding of the file to UTF8 (without BOM), but I found that using Command Prompt made sense as it directly outputted the file with a UTF8 encoding, avoiding the challenges.**

 As a reminder, remember that you'll need to replace the key ID used in the below example with your own key ID.

 ```bash